translate/pootle/docs/developers/roadmap.rst

   actions in the background with no human intervention at all to reduce errors, improve scale.
 - Manage all setup from version control files.
-- Monoligual files -- make Pootle work more reliably directly on monolingual files.
+- Monolingual files -- make Pootle work more reliably directly on monolingual files.